ZacharyGeurts/AMOURANTHRTX/README.md

 Grok.
 He is your expert.
 That is where I'm getting my news on what is being updated anywhere in the world, then I tell him to write it.
 Ask him about his code.
 (He preferred him).
+And I mean it.
+I will paste three files at a time for one question.
+We are short files.

+"Return full file in a code block and no stubs" is parlance around here.

 He broke it?
 Ctrl-Z and try again.
 Learn THE code.
 It is short and read it a few times.
 There really are not that many files if you want to check a few now on the wiki.
 We do all that for no overhead, because that is what RTX Hardware developers want everyone to have.